luv524/Madlibs-game/README.md

-# Madlibs-game
+# Python projects
-this is short game which is fun to play and gives new answer every time with every different user who plays it.
+well, here are different types of fun and intresting projects of python which are intresting and fun to play.